chemouna/AlgorithmsCatalog/README.md

    Because when we choose the key k for the root, the generated subtrees has their depth added by 1.
 So c(i,k-1)+w(i,k-1) will be the right cost for the left subtree!

+### Line breaking / Text Justification
+- The idea then is to come up with a configuration of line breaks which minimizes the total sum of such penalties, a strategy know as "minimum raggedness".
+  A line exceeding the allowed width should incur an infinitely large penalty; otherwise the cost should follow a quickly growing function, such as the squared size of the gap.

+- line breaking defined is a special case of the "least weight subsequence" problem.
+- There is an optimum length for a line: lineopt, The penalty for a line being too short or too long ```= (length of current line – lineopt)^2``` with the exception : last line cannot be penalized for being too short.

+### The Least Weight Subsequence Problem

 ## Computational Geometry Algorithms

 ### Closest pair of points problem